LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

 **predicate loading conflicts**
    Logtalk does not use predicate import/export semantics.
 Thus, there are never conflicts when loading entities (objects, protocols, or categories) that declare the same public predicates.
-In Prolog modules, attempting to load two modules that export the same predicate results in a conflict, usually a compilation error (this is specially problematic when the `use_module/1` directive is used; e.g. adding a new exported predicate can break applications that use the module but not the new predicate).
+But attempting to load two Prolog modules that export the same predicate results in a conflict, usually a compilation error (this is specially problematic when the `use_module/1` directive is used; e.g. adding a new exported predicate can break applications that use the module but not the new predicate).

 .. _nomenclature_smalltalk: